 FAIA, Founder, Senior Principal / Kansas City

 Joseph E. Spear, FAIA, is a founder of Populous and one of the most acclaimed designers of sports facilities around the world.
-Over a 30- year career Joe has led projects that have helped bring urban life back to more than a dozen cities across the U.S. including Chicago, Denver, San Diego, San Francisco and Washington D.C.
-Furthermore, Joe’s leadership has influenced the design of more than 100 Populous arena and stadium projects emphasizing urban revitalization.
+Over a 35-year career, Joe’s work has touched millions of people and helped revitalize urban centers in more than a dozen cities across the U.S. including San Francisco, Chicago and Washington, D.C.

-His designs defy categorization or a singular style.
+Joe’s designs defy categorization or a singular style.
 Some projects have won praise for intricate engagement with historic surroundings while others have been noted as progressive contemporary expressions.
-What has been consistent in Joe’s work is a sensitivity to place and rejection of formulaic design.
+The one constant is a sensitivity to place and rejection of formulaic design.
 This defining influence has resulted in an authenticity of place that provides powerful connections to community pride, shared experiences and economic vitality.
 More than just building forms, Joe’s projects capture spirit and context.

 His current duties include serving as the chairman of Populous’ global board, a role he also held and excelled at during the firm’s brand transition from HOK Sport Venue Event to Populous in the late 2000s.